Tonight we're lighting up the Mount for VJ Day 80Meet the maker: author Nicola Upson will be meeting visitors outside the Mount Shop today.

 Preserving their delicate beauty

-The castle is robust, the gardens are fragile and therefore have restricted opening times: Mon-Fri 09:45 - 15:45 from 01 May until 31 August.
+The private gardens on St Michael’s Mount were built in 1887 for a family of 11.
+Last year just shy of 150,000 visitors were welcomed into them.
+The castle is robust, the gardens are fragile and therefore have restricted opening times: Monday-Friday 10:00 - 15:45 from 20th April - 29th August 2025.
 However, the gardens have been designed to be seen from above as well as from within and the incredible view from the castle battlements shows off the rich tapestry of the terraces below.